 The context of this review will be in the settings of anatomy assessment in the preclinical year medical curriculum.
-The components of anatomy assessment are reflected based on the competency assessed (i.e., cognitive, psychomotor and affective components), the function of the assessment (i.e., formative assessment, summative assessment, assessment of learning, assessment for learning and assessment as learning) and assessment tools (i.e., written test, practical test, dissection assignments and viva voce).
+The components of anatomy assessment are reflected based on the competency assessed (i.e., cognitive, psychomotor, and affective components), the function of the assessment (i.e., formative assessment, summative assessment, AoL, AfL, and AaL), and assessment tools (i.e., written test, practical test, dissection assignments, and viva voce).
 Resources that involve interventions conducted in conjunction with other basic sciences subjects or extend beyond the preclinical medical curriculum will be excluded.